top of page

 My research

-I did my PhD in Digital Humanities at the School of Advanced Study, University of London.
+I received my PhD in Digital Humanities from the School of Advanced Study, University of London, funded by the Marie Skłodowska-Curie ITN.
 I hold a BA in Journalism and an MA in Communication, both from the Universidade Federal de Pernambuco, Brazil.
-I have been employed as an early-stage researcher (2019 - 2023) at the School of Advanced Study, University of London, where I joined the EU-funded Horizon 2020 project CLEOPATRA, under the Marie Skłodowska-Curie Innovative Training Network.
+I have been employed as an early-stage researcher (2019 - 2023) at the School of Advanced Study, University of London, where I joined the EU-funded Horizon 2020 project CLEOPATRA.
 I’ve also been a research fellow at the Center for Advanced Internet Studies (CAIS) in Bochum, Germany (2018 and 2023).
-During my PhD, I worked as a visiting researcher at the UK Web Archive (British Library) and VICO Research & Consulting.
+During my PhD, I worked as a visiting researcher at the UK Web Archive (British Library).

 Combining sentiment analysis classifiers to explore multilingual news articles covering London 2012 and Rio 2016 Olympics (paper)